lupyuen/lupyuen.github.io/README.md

     scripts/gen-resume-pdf.sh
     ```

-1. To publish the HTML and PDF resume files to GitHub Pages, check out https://pages.github.com/
+1. To publish the HTML and PDF resume files to GitHub Pages (like https://lupyuen.github.io), check out https://pages.github.com/